BrandonM471998/Capstone/README.md

 # Python Walkthrough
 1. For the beginning of the project I import all packages I intend to use

-2. Afterwards I read in the four files I will need for the project using 'gpd.read_file' and 'pd.read_csv'
+2. Afterwards I read in the four files I will need for the project using `gpd.read_file` and `pd.read_csv`

 3. I started cleaning some of the data earlier in the notebook as I noticed some inconsistencies further down in the notebook.